-Online: To get your plan details anytime:
+Get your plan details online anytime:

-The "Coverage Details" booklet tells about your plan, what's covered, and what's not.
+The coverage details document tells about your health plan, what's covered, and what's not.
 It also tells you about any limits on your coverage.

-You can pay for your part of the cost in one of several ways.
-Payment depends on what your provider takes – cash, check, or credit card.
-If you have a Humana spending account, you may want to use your HumanaAccess® Visa® Debit Card.
+You can pay for your part of the cost of medical care or prescription drugs in one of several ways.
+Payment depends on what your provider accepts – cash, check, or credit card.
+If you have a Health Savings Account (HSA), you can use it to make payments to providers.

 The right care, when you need it

-Immediate care center
+Urgent care center